denartha10/denartha10/README.md

 <h3 align="center">
-Hi there 👋
+Hello there 👋
 </h3>

 <h2 align="center">
-I'm a Junior Developer 💻🇮🇪!
+Junior Developer at your service 💻🇮🇪!
 </h2>

-I love the entire process of developing.
-I love the challenge of figuring out problems and spending time to meet new people.
-Learning how people Interact with the projects I create is always great!.
+I'm passionate about the entire development process and thrive on solving challenging problems.
+Connecting with new people and understanding how they interact with my projects is always a rewarding experience.

-### 🤝 Follow me on github
+### 🤝 Connect with me on GitHub

 </br>
-- 💬 If you have any question/feedback, please do not hesitate to reach out to me!
+- 💬 Feel free to reach out if you have any questions or feedback!

-## 🔭 I'm currently working on
+## 🔭 Current Projects

 - Obsidian Equation Solver
 - Svelte Portfolio Website

-## 🌱 I'm currently learning
+## 🌱 Actively Learning

 - 🎨 Svelte
 - 🦀 Rust